-Q: What is the waiting period for a ceremony?
+Q: What is the waiting time for a ceremony?

-Q: What do I need to bring to the ceremony?
+Q: What do I need to bring with me?

 Q: How many guests can I bring to the ceremony?

-A: The City allows two guests per family/recipient, however children/dependants are an exception.
+A: The City allows two guests per recipient.
+Children, of course are an exception.